alexei/sprintf.js/README.md

 ### `vsprintf`

-Same as `sprintf` except it takes an array of arguments, rather than a variable number of arguments.
+Same as `sprintf` except it takes an array of arguments, rather than a variable number of arguments:

     string vsprintf(string format, array arguments?)